Validation of TOI-1221 b: A warm sub-Neptune exhibiting TTVs around a Sun-like star: Abstract

 \section{Abstract}

-We present a successful validation of the long-period ($91.68278^{+0.00032}_{-0.00041}$ days) transiting sub-Neptune planet \object[TIC349095149.01]{TOI-1221 b} (TIC 349095149.01) around a Sun-like (m$_{\rm V}$=10.5) star.
-This is one of the few known exoplanets with period >50 days, and very few such planets with a bright enough host for detailed spectroscopic follow-up.
-We combine {\it TESS} light curve measurements and ground-based time-series photometry from PEST (0.3~m) and LCOGT (1.0~m) to analyze the transit light curves and rule out nearby stars as potential eclipsing binary contaminants.
+We present a validation of the long-period ($91.68278^{+0.00032}_{-0.00041}$ days) transiting sub-Neptune planet \object[TIC349095149.01]{TOI-1221~b} (TIC 349095149.01) around a Sun-like (m$_{\rm V}$=10.5) star.
+This is one of the few known exoplanets with period >50 days, and belongs to the even smaller subset of which have bright enough hosts for detailed spectroscopic follow-up.
+We combine {\it TESS} light curves and ground-based time-series photometry from PEST (0.3~m) and LCOGT (1.0~m) to analyze the transit signals and rule out nearby stars as potential false positive sources.
 High-contrast imaging from SOAR and Gemini/Zorro rule out nearby stellar contaminants.
-Reconnaissance spectroscopy from CHIRON sets a planetary scale upper limit on the mass of the object (1.1 and 3.5 M$_{\rm Jup}$ at 1$\sigma$ and 3$\sigma$, respectively) and shows no sign of a spectroscopic binary companion.
+Reconnaissance spectroscopy from CHIRON sets a planetary scale upper mass limit on the transiting object (1.1 and 3.5 M$_{\rm Jup}$ at 1$\sigma$ and 3$\sigma$, respectively) and shows no sign of a spectroscopic binary companion.
 We determine a planetary radius of $R_{\rm p} = 2.91^{+0.13}_{-0.12} R_{\earth}$, placing it in the sub-Neptune regime.
-With a stellar insolation of $S = 5.57^{+0.75}_{-0.68}\ S_{\earth}$, we calculate a moderate equilibrium temperature of $T_{\rm eq} =$ 400 K given a Neptune-like albedo.
-In analyzing 8 transits, we find significant evidence (>$5\sigma$) of sinusoidal transit timing variations, likely indicative of an additional non-transiting planet.
+With a stellar insolation of $S = 6.06^{+0.85}_{-0.77}\ S_{\earth}$, we calculate a moderate equilibrium temperature of $T_{\rm eq} =$ 440 K, assuming no albedo and perfect heat redistribution.
 We find a false positive probability from TRICERATOPS of FPP $ = 0.0014 \pm 0.0003$ as well as other qualitative and quantitative evidence to support the statistical validation of TOI-1221 b.
-Future precision RV follow-up will determine planet b's mass, as well as detect and/or constrain the putative planet c causing the observed TTVs.
+We find significant evidence (>$5\sigma$) of oscillatory transit timing variations, likely indicative of an additional non-transiting planet.

 \keywords{ methods: data analysis -- methods: observational -- ephemerides -- planets and satellites: detection -- planets and satellites: fundamental parameters}